HL7/davinci-crd/input/pagecontent/hooks.md

 Each CDS Hook corresponds to a point in the workflow/business process within a CRD Client system where a specific type of decision support is relevant.
-For example, the `order-select` hook **SHOULD** be fired whenever a user of a CRD Client creates a new order or referral.
+For example, the `order-select` hook ought to be fired whenever a user of a CRD Client creates a new order or referral.
 In many CRD Clients, the same hook might fire in multiple different workflows.
 (For example, a CRD client might have different screens for ordering regular medications vs. vaccinations vs. chemotherapy, not to mention distinct screens for lab orders, imaging orders and referrals.
 An order-select hook might be initiated from any or all of these screens/workflows.)

 Within this implementation guide, CDS Hooks are used by CRD Clients to perform coverage requirements discovery from CRD Servers used by patients' payers.
 Six hooks are identified that cover the main situations where coverage requirements discovery is likely to be needed: [appointment-book](#appointment-book), [encounter-start](#encounter-start), [encounter-discharge](#encounter-discharge), [order-dispatch](#order-dispatch), [order-select](#order-select), and [order-sign](#order-sign).
-Payers and respective CRD Servers will vary between patients.
-CRD Clients conforming to this implementation guide **SHALL** be able to determine the correct payer CRD server to use for each request.
+Payers and respective CRD Servers will vary between patients.  §hook-1^crd-client^processing:CRD Clients conforming to this implementation guide **SHALL** be able to determine the correct payer CRD server to use for each request.§

 <p class="modified-content" markdown="1"><a name="FHIR-49974"> </a>
 Not all CRD Clients will support all hook types or order resource types.
 For example, community CRD client systems will not likely support `encounter-discharge`.
 Community pharmacy systems would not likely support `appointment-book`.
-Some EHRs might not support VisionPrescription when using order-sign.
-CRD Clients conforming to this implementation guide **SHALL** support at least one of the hooks and (for order-centric hooks), at least one of the order resource types listed below, and **SHOULD** support all that apply to the context of their system.
-Future releases of this specification may increase expectations to support additional hooks.
-For systems that support ordering products or services covered by one of the CRD-supported request types, such clients **SHALL** support the order-sign hook for the order types they support.</p>
+Some EHRs might not support VisionPrescription when using order-sign.  §hook-2^crd-client^exchange:CRD Clients conforming to this implementation guide **SHALL** support at least one of the hooks and (for order-centric hooks), at least one of the order resource types listed below, and **SHOULD** support all that apply to the context of their system.§  Future releases of this specification may increase expectations to support additional hooks.  §hook-3?^crd-client^exchange:For systems that support ordering products or services covered by one of the CRD-supported request types, such clients **SHALL** support the order-sign hook for the order types they support.§</p>

 Similarly, not all payers will necessarily provide coverage that is relevant to all hook types or order resource types.
-For example, a payer that only provides drug coverage would be unlikely to have coverage information to return for an `encounter-discharge` event or a VisionPrescription order.
-CRD Servers conforming to this implementation guide **SHALL** provide a service for all hooks and order resource types required of CRD clients by this implementation guide unless the server has determined that the hook will not be reasonably useful in determining coverage or documentation expectations for the types of coverage provided.
+For example, a payer that only provides drug coverage would be unlikely to have coverage information to return for an `encounter-discharge` event or a VisionPrescription order.  §hook-4?^crd-server^exchange:CRD Servers conforming to this implementation guide **SHALL** provide a service for all hooks and order resource types required of CRD clients by this implementation guide unless the server has determined that the hook will not be reasonably useful in determining coverage or documentation expectations for the types of coverage provided.§

-CRD Clients and CRD Servers **MAY** choose to support additional hooks available in the registry on the [CDS Hooks continuous integration build](https://cds-hooks.org) or custom hooks defined elsewhere.
-In these cases, systems **SHOULD** adhere to the conformance expectations defined in this specification for any hooks listed here.
+§hook-5^crd-client,crd-server^exchange:CRD Clients and CRD Servers **MAY** choose to support additional hooks available in the registry on the [CDS Hooks continuous integration build](https://cds-hooks.org) or custom hooks defined elsewhere.§  §hook-6?^crd-client,crd-server^exchange:When supporting hooks not covered by this guide, systems **SHOULD** adhere to the general conformance expectations defined in this specification for those additional hooks.§

-<p class="new-content" markdown="1"><a name="FHIR-52806"> </a>CRD clients **SHALL** allow hook invocation to occur transparently as part of user workflow and **SHALL NOT** require transcription of order, appointment, or other data into a separate interface distinct from regular provider workflow unless performing "what if" situations.</p>
+<p class="new-content" markdown="1"><a name="FHIR-52806"> </a>§hook-7^crd-client^ui:CRD clients **SHALL** allow hook invocation to occur transparently as part of user workflow.§  §hook-8?^crd-client^ui:CRD clients **SHALL NOT** require transcription of order, appointment, or other data into a separate interface distinct from regular provider workflow unless performing "what if" situations.§</p>

 In the absence of guidance from the CDS Hooks specification, CRD Servers are expected to conform to the following rules when responding to requests from a CRD Client:

 <div class="modified-content" markdown="1"><a name="FHIR-52062"> </a>
-* If the CRD Server encounters an error when processing the request, the system **SHALL** return an appropriate error HTTP Response Code, starting with the digit "4" or "5", indicating that there was an error.
+* §hook-9?^crd-server^exchange:If the CRD Server encounters an error when processing the request, the system **SHALL** return an appropriate error HTTP Response Code, starting with the digit "4" or "5", indicating that there was an error.§
-* <span><a name="FHIR-52535"> </a>If an issue is identified at a layer of the CRD Server that is FHIR aware (e.g. not a "wrong endpoint" or "not authorized" issue), the server **SHALL** provide an OperationOutcome for internal issue tracking by the client system.</span>
+* <span><a name="FHIR-52535"> </a>§hook-10?^crd-server^exchange:If an issue is identified at a layer of the CRD Server that is FHIR aware (e.g. not a "wrong endpoint" or "not authorized" issue), the server **SHALL** provide an OperationOutcome for internal issue tracking by the client system.§</span>
-* The CRD Client **MAY** display to the user that the Coverage Requirements Discovery Service is unavailable.
-If additional information (e.g. number to call) is available, it **MAY** also be included in the message to the user.
+* §hook-11^crd-client^ui:The CRD Client **MAY** display to the user that the Coverage Requirements Discovery Service is unavailable.§  §hook-12?^crd-client^ui:If additional information (e.g. number to call) is available, it **MAY** also be included in the message to the user.§

+§§hook-13^crd-server^exchange:CRD Servers **SHALL** use the 400 and 422 codes in a manner consistent with the FHIR RESTful [Create Action]({{site.data.fhir.path}}http.html#create)^

 * While any 4xx or 5xx response code could be raised, the CRD Server **SHALL** use the 400 and 422 codes in a manner consistent with the FHIR RESTful Create Action, specifically:
     * 400 - Bad Request - The request is not parsable as JSON or the content fails validation against FHIR core or CDS Hooks specification rules.
 Also used if a CRD server receives a call where the primary Coverage (either provided by prefetch or queried by the payer) does not have a payer.identifier that identifies a payer that is handled by that CRD server endpoint, the server SHALL return a 400 error and SHOULD provide an OperationOutcome.
 This includes situations where no Coverage is accessible, multiple Coverages are accessible, or the provided Coverage does not have a payer.identifier at all.
     * 422 - Unprocessable Entity - The request is valid JSON and meets FHIR and CDS Hook validation rules, but fails to adhere to constraints imposed by this specification.

+§§

-* If a system's validation process does not differentiate between validation issues stemming from the JSON syntax validation, FHIR core validation, CDS Hooks validation, and CRD-specific validation, it **MAY** treat all validation rules as 400 errors.
+* §hook-14?^crd-server^processing:If a CRD server's validation process does not differentiate between validation issues stemming from the JSON syntax validation, FHIR core validation, CDS Hooks validation, and CRD-specific validation, it **MAY** treat all validation rules as 400 errors.§
-* <span class="new-content" markdown="1"><a name="FHIR-53067"> </a>A CRD client **MAY** opt to re-invoke a CRD hook either due to manual user intervention or automatically in the background if there is a reason to believe that a substantive change in the patient's record and/or coverage might produce a different CRD response.
-If such workflows are invoked without first calling an X12 271, there should be business processes in place to ensure that CRD is invoked with the correct/current patient coverage.</span>
+* <span class="new-content" markdown="1"><a name="FHIR-53067"> </a>§hook-15?^crd-client^processing:A CRD client **MAY** opt to re-invoke a CRD hook either due to manual user intervention or automatically in the background if there is a reason to believe that a substantive change in the patient's record and/or coverage might produce a different CRD response.§  If such workflows are invoked without first calling an X12 271, there should be business processes in place to ensure that CRD is invoked with the correct/current patient coverage.</span>
 </div>

 <p class="new-content" markdown="1">A profile defining the general expectations of a CRD CDS Hooks request can be found [here](StructureDefinition-CRDHooksRequest.html).</p>